-- D. Cash and Cash Equivalents This classification includes undeposited receipts, petty cash, cash on deposit with private bank accounts, and deposits held by the State Treasurer in the Short-Term Investment Fund (STIF).
+- D. Cash and Cash Equivalents This classification includes undeposited receipts, cash on deposit with private bank accounts, and deposits held by the State Treasurer in the Short-Term Investment Fund (STIF).
 The STIF maintained by the State Treasurer has the general characteristics of a demand deposit account in that participants may deposit and withdraw cash at any time without prior notice or penalty.
 The Authority's equity position in the STIF is recorded at fair value.
-Additional information regarding the fair value measurement of deposits held by the State Treasurer in the STIF is disclosed in Note 3. - E. Receivables Receivables consist of charges to customers for services and leases on facilities.
+Additional information regarding the fair value measurement of deposits held by the State Treasurer in the STIF is disclosed in Note 3. - E. Receivables Receivables consist of charges to customers for services and the use of facilities.
+Receivables also include amounts due from the state and local governments and private sources in connection with reimbursement of allowable expenditures made pursuant to contracts and grants.
 Receivables also include amounts due from Spirit Aerosystems, Inc. (Spirit) in connection with the Spirit Inducement Agreement.
-Receivables are considered fully collectible; accordingly, no allowance for doubtful accounts has been recorded. - F. Capital Assets Capital assets are stated at cost at date of acquisition or acquisition value at date of donation in the case of gifts.
+Receivables are considered fully collectible; accordingly, no allowance for doubtful account has been recorded. - F. Capital Assets Capital assets are stated at cost at date of acquisition or acquisition value at date of donation in the case of gifts.
 Donated capital assets acquired prior to July 1, 2015 are stated at fair value as of the date of donation.
 The value of assets constructed includes all material direct and indirect construction costs.